Updated: Apr 30

 This is one of my favorite topics because A) I have a sweet tooth and B) I love nutrition and healthy eating!
 You don’t have to give up sweets in order to eat well, but when selecting healthy sweet snacks to buy, it’s a good idea to look for options that are lower in added sugar and that also provide some nutritious ingredients, such as whole grains, nuts, seeds, and dried fruits.
 Granted, you’re not going to eat healthy sweet snacks in place of less healthful ones all the time.
 Some days will call for more indulgent sweets.
 But for everyday eating, here are some of the healthy sweet snacks that I recommend.
+(Be sure to take a look at the healthy travel snacks I recommend.
+They're also great for at-home snacking!
+And for even MORE snack options, take a look at the healthiest snacks at Target.)

 I normally don't go for milk chocolate, but I'm a huge fan of this bar, which is sweetened with the naturally-based no-calorie sweeteners stevia and erythritol.
 It's sweet, creamy, and crunchy yet just a gram of added sugar.
 I really like all of Lily's Chocolates, but if you aren't sure which one you'll like best, get the Lily's Variety Pack.
 You can't go wrong with any of the flavors!